simbrain/simbraindocs/src/docs/network/otherDialogs.md

 ### Revalidate

 Occasionally outside entities like **scripts** or **trainers** will alter synaptic weights in a way which changes their polarity without alerting the synapse group.
 This is easy to spot as the histogram will show that some "excitatory" synapses have a negative value and/or some "inhibitory" synapses have a positive value.
 In order to reconcile this, the user is given access to a "Revalidate" button located in this panel.
 Revalidating a synapse group will cause it to iterate over all the synapses in the group and assign them to the correct set based on their polarity (the sign of their strength/weight).

-### Excitatory / Inhibitory Ratio

-It is also possible to change the ratio of excitatory and inhibitory synapses in the group from here.
-The ratio can be set in three ways.
-Setting it one way will updated the other displays.

-Main slider bar: Slide to determine percentage of excitatory synapses.

-Percent Excitatory / Inhibitory: Text field to set the value more precisely.

 ### Excitatory and Inhibitory Distributions